Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Credit: Thescratchynib

-I truly believe Japan is one of the best places in the world to get stationary.
+I truly believe Japan is one of the best places in the world to get stationery.
 There is such a vast selection and many of the tools are extremely high quality.
 From everyday products like pencils or pens, to more situational items like postcard envelopes, Japan has everything.
-There are many stores that are dedicated solely to stationary, and it’s here that you’ll be able to find a variety of designs.
+There are many stores that are dedicated solely to stationrry, and it’s here that you’ll be able to find a variety of designs.

 Washi tape is growing in popularity as the trend for bullet journals and decorating notebooks grows around the world.
 It’s a great souvenir for people who enjoy stationary, as washi tape originated in Japan.
 You can find a lot more variety here in terms of colours and patterns, and they are much more affordable here at the source than in other countries or online.